fehsalvatico7/SiteProgramaDeBolsas/README.md

-Site programmed in HTML, CSS and JavaScript.

-The program simulates a pet adoption site.
+# Site Scolarship 2024

+## Site created with html, css and javascript, without libraries.

+*this site aims to simulate a pet adoption application, in addition to raising donations for the cause.*